agreementmaker/jaws/README.md

 ## Building with Maven

 This project uses the [Maven Toolchains Plugin](https://maven.apache.org/guides/mini/guide-using-toolchains.html).
 To setup a JDK toolchain, you can start by downloading a JDK from [Adoptium](https://adoptium.net).
-The current long-term support (LTS) release for the JDK is `21`.
+The long-term support (LTS) release for the JDK is `21`, as of Nov 2023.
 Extract the JDK to a directory on your computer, which we reference as `/path/to/jdk21`.
 Finally, put the following in your `~/.m2/toolchains.xml` file:

 ```
 <?xml version="1.0" encoding="UTF8"?>